cla-assistant/cla-assistant/CONTRIBUTING.md

 ## Analyze Issues

 Analyzing issue reports can be a lot of effort.
 Any help is welcome!
-Go to [the Github issue tracker](https://github.com/cla-assistant/cla-assistant/issues?state=open) and find an open issue which needs additional work or a bugfix (e.g. issues labeled with "help wanted" or "bug").
+Go to [the GitHub issue tracker](https://github.com/cla-assistant/cla-assistant/issues?state=open) and find an open issue which needs additional work or a bugfix (e.g. issues labeled with "help wanted" or "bug").

 Additional work could include any further information, or a gist, or it might be a hint that helps understanding the issue.
 Maybe you can even find and [contribute](#contribute-code) a bugfix?